Snaacky/thewiki/docs/guides/htpc.md

 Pulse-Eight hosts builds for [libCEC](https://libcec.pulse-eight.com) on their website. libCEC includes the `cec-tray` application, a tool that converts CEC button presses on a comapatible remote to keyboard commands in Windows, which can be used to control media player applications such as Kodi and mpv.

 ==- :icon-gear: cec-tray configuration
-Once you have installed libCEC, you should have a program named "cec-tray".
+Once you have installed libCEC, open cec-tray.
 This program is used to pass CEC commands as keyboard inputs.
-However, there are some settings you must, or should, change.
+The following settings should be changed prior to use:
 - Set "HDMI port of the TV" to the port that the PC is connected to on the PC.
 - Check "Minimise after connecting to the adapter"
 - Check the firmware version.
-If the Upgrade button is not greyed out, your adapter is not on the latest firmware.
-If you encounter any issues, updating this firmware may help, though some claim that the newer versions break some functionality, so YMMV.
+If you encounter any issues, updating the firmware may help, though some claim that the newer versions firmwares break functionality, so your mileage may vary.
 - In the "Foreground Application" tab, you can press a button on your remote to see what it is currently bound to, and change it.
 The later steps of this guide assume all default bindings, so keep that in mind when changing them.

 ==- :icon-sync: Automatic startup